-If your dog or cat has been diagnosed with epilepsy or another seizure disorder, the veterinarian may prescribe an anticonvulsant such as Phenobarbital or potassium bromide.
-However, if you find your pet is not reacting well to these drugs, there is another option—a relatively new medication called Zonisamide.
+If your dog or cat has been diagnosed with epilepsy or another seizure disorder, the veterinarian may prescribe an anticonvulsant.
+However, if you find your pet is not reacting well to these drugs, there is another option—a medication called Zonisamide.

 Zonisamide is an anticonvulsant medication that is unrelated to the other anticonvulsants routinely used for treating dogs and cats.
 Zonisamide can be used alone or in combination with Phenobarbital and/or potassium bromide for treating seizures.
-This may be useful in cases where your pet's seizures are not adequately controlled by taking Phenobarbital or potassium bromide alone or combined.
+This may be useful in cases where your pet's seizures are not adequately controlled by taking traditional anti-seizure medications either alone or combined.
 It may also be a good alternative for animals that are allergic to or have serious side effects from other anti-seizure medications.

 Ways to Take Zonisamide